Last Updated: 5/11/23 | May 11th, 2023

 - Nice common room

-Private rooms from 11,500 ISK.
-(Note: dorm rooms can currently only be booked as private rooms due to COVID-19).
+Twin private rooms from 14,300 ISK, quad private rooms from 20,000 ISK.
+(Note: dorm rooms can currently only be booked as private rooms).

 As the name suggests, this cozy hostel is set in an erstwhile medical facility.
 There’s a spa (with a sauna!) and they have extra comfy rooms.